zimmerlab/fuzzifier/command_line_tool/README.md

     - `rename_labels`: Dictionary for renaming of the labelling fuzzy sets.

+    - `generate_report_plots`: Whether to generate fuzzy report figure for each feature or sample after fuzzification.

 ### Output Files and Formats

+Two subdirectories are generated for fuzzy values (`fuzzy_values`) and evaluations (`evaluations`), respectively.
+Given a constrained fuzzy concept as input, feature-wise or sample-wise fuzzy concepts will automatically be derived based on the input raw value matrix and stored in `concepts_detailed.json` in the main output directory.
+A third subdirectory, `reports`, is created if individual fuzzy report figures are to be generated.

+- `fuzzy_values`: Subdirectory for fuzzy values.
 The fuzzy values are delivered as `.tsv` files after each feature-wise or sample-wise fuzzification, starting with prefix `fuzzyValues_`.
 Each of these files contains fuzzy values in the additional labelling fuzzy sets and the defined fuzzy sets as columns.
 For a feature-wise (sample-wise) fuzzificaiton, each row represents a sample (feature) from the raw value matrix.
 All fuzzy values are rounded to 3 decimals in default.

+- `evaluations`: Subdirectory for evaluation tables and figures.

+    - `expected_percentage.tsv`: Table of expected percentage of raw values per fuzzy set per feature / sample (expectation).
+These values are summarized from the corresponding fuzzy concept.

+    - `expected_percentage.png`: Clustered heatmap of expectation.

+    - `observed_percentage.tsv`: Table of observed percentage of raw values per fuzzy set per feature / sample (observation).
+It is defined as the percentage of raw values with their highest fuzzy value in one fuzzy set.

+    - `observed_percentage.png`: Clustered heatmap of observation.

+    - `deviation.png`: Clustered heatmap of the difference between observation and expectation.

+    - `summary.tsv`: Summary table for each fuzzification.

+        - `deviation`: RMSD between observation and expectation.

+        - `individual_concept`: Whether the feature / sample was fuzzified with a fuzzy concept that has the same name as the feature / sample name.

+- `reports`: Subdirectory for fuzzy report per feature / sample.
+It is a figure with 2 subplots, and a prefix `report_` followed by the corresponding feature / sample name.

+    - Top panel: Fuzzy concept with the raw value distribution in background.
+A dashed line is added on the left or the right side of the subplot if there is any noise value, indicating the corresponding noise cutoff.

+    - Bottom panel: Categorical heatmap for observation, expectation and their difference in each fuzzy set.
+The corresponding percentages are shown by the percentage labels in the first 2 rows above the red line.
+On the other hand, the difference in the last row below the red line is categorized into 3 groups by comparing to a given cutoff $\pm$ 10%.